siboles/hexapy/docs/index.rst

    introduction
    classes

 hexapy is a Python module providing tools for easy generation of 8-node hexahedral meshes for simple geometries.
+Currently supported geometries include:

+* box

+* ellipsoid
+* half-ellipsoid
+* quarter-ellipsoid
+* eighth-ellipsoid

+* elliptical cylinder
+* half-elliptical cylinder
+* quarter-elliptical cylinder

+Element divisions or edge length can be set for each principal direction.
+Default sets are generated for elements, nodes, and faces.
+Additional sets can be defined by the user.

+An assembly of meshes will be constructed with repeated calls to mesh generation functions.
+Each mesh in the assembly can be rigidly transformed to appropriately position and orient it in the assembly.

+Currently, the meshes can be written in Abaqus format.
+The module will be extended to support additional formats in the future.

 Indices and tables
 ==================